CesarJZO/CesarJZO/README.md

 - 👋 Hi, I’m @CesarJZO
 - 👀 I’m interested in web, mobile and game development.
-- 🌱 I’m currently learning Unity, C# and JavaScript.
+- 🌱 I’m currently learning Unity, C# and Pixel Art.
 - 📫 You can find me on twitter as @CesarJZO or my email: cesarjzo@outlook.com

 I am a videogame lover since I was a child.
 I started to study Computer systems engineering because I want to create games, that is my passion.